In this article, you will learn about how to sew vinyl.

 PVC: PVC is your vinyl fabric, which has many great qualities including being tough and resistant to water damage.

 You will typically find it in heavy materials with mesh or cloth backing for extra stability, but there are some lighter versions of PVC plastic that can be used alone without any backings.

 Oilcloth: Traditional oilcloth was made of lightweight canvas treated with linseed oil and wax to make it water-resistant.

 Today’s version is a thin fabric that has been coated in PVC for better waterproofing protection, which makes the material even lighter than its predecessor.

 Chalk Cloth: Chalkcloth is perfect for crafting!
 The fabric can be used in projects like reusable signs, tags, placemats, and home decor.

 Similar to oilcloth this material also allows you to draw on it with regular chalk making it great for crafty people who are looking for an easy way of creating wonderful works of art or other fun things that they wish to have around the house.

 Laminated Fabric: Laminated fabrics are like oilcloth, except they’re made with cotton instead of plastic.
 They behave more like traditional fabric than other vinyl materials; it’s soft and flexible without the stiffness that comes from other options.

-Pleather: Synthetic alternatives to leather offer a range of textures, colors, weights that mimic the look and feel of the authentic hide.
-This is without the expense or ethical concerns.
+Pleather: Synthetic alternatives to leather offer a range of textures, colors, and weights that mimic the look and feel of the authentic hide.
+This is without the expense of ethical concerns.